Faculty of Health Sciences

 Ects

-The aim of the course is to provide students with a basic knowledge of cell, peripheral and central nervous system, muscle and circulatory physiology.
-Cell and structure, homeostasis, cell potentials, cell membrane structure and membrane transportation, regulation of fluid and electrolyte balance in the body, membrane potential, formation and transmission of action potential, excitable tissues, skeletal physiology, smooth muscle physiology, blood physiology are the main topics.
-Coronary and peripheral circulation, synaptic transmission and muscle contraction mechanisms, peripheral nervous system, sympathetic and parasympathetic nervous systems, head pairs will be examined in detail.
-It is aimed to increase the level of interest and knowledge of students in practical applications.
+The objective of the course is to provide students with basic level of information on all Physiology subjects.
+Blood-muscle-circulation-respiration system physiology, homeostasis, structure of the cell potential, the cell membrane structure and membranes substance transition, regulation of body fluid and electrolyte balance, membrane potential, action potential generation and transmission of, excitable tissue, skeletal muscle physiology, smooth muscle physiology, blood physiology, cardiac muscle physiology, coronary and peripheral circulation, mechanisms of synaptic transmission, muscle contraction mechanism, peripheral nervous system, the sympathetic nervous system, the parasympathetic nervous system, Cranial issues will be examined in detail.
+In some subjects such as cell structure it is aimed to increase the students' interest and knowledge with practical application.

 PHYSICS